EwoutH/urban-self-driving-effects/paper/paper.md

 To validate and gain insights into the collected data, an exploratory analysis was performed, including histograms, box plots, and scatter plots of travel times and distances for both modes.
 Notably:

-Fig A.x shows the distribution of cycling travel times are more skewed towards shorter durations, with a median and mean below 40 minutes, while transit travel times were more evenly distributed, with a median and mean above 50 minutes.
+Fig A.4 shows the distribution of cycling travel times are more skewed towards shorter durations, with a median and mean below 40 minutes, while transit travel times were more evenly distributed, with a median and mean above 50 minutes.

 ![travel_time_google_maps_api_hist_boxplot.svg](img%2Fdata%2Ftravel_time_google_maps_api_hist_boxplot.svg)
-_Fig A.x: Distribution of travel times between the 15.500 centroid-pairs for cycling and public transit._
+_Fig A.4: Distribution of travel times between the 15.500 centroid-pairs for cycling and public transit._

-Fig A.x shows a scatter plot of travel times versus bird's-eye distances for both modes.
+Fig A.5 shows a scatter plot of travel times versus bird's-eye distances for both modes.
 It shows cycling having a clear maximum speed and relatively linear relationship between time and distance, while public transit has a lesser correlation, with a lot of variation in travel times for similar distances, and now clear minimum or maximum speeds.

 ![travel_time_distance_scatter.png](img%2Ftravel_time_distance_scatter.png)
-_Fig A.x: Scatter plot of travel times versus distances between the 15.500 centroid-pairs for cycling and public transit._
+_Fig A.5: Scatter plot of travel times versus distances between the 15.500 centroid-pairs for cycling and public transit._

 The full analysis is available in the [`travel_api/travel_time_distance_google.ipynb`](../travel_api/travel_time_distance_google.ipynb) notebook.